ajstensland/tbar/README.md

   * Change the foreground and background colors of each individual piece of your tbar (e.g. widget labels, non-widget labels, widget contents, special widget contents, etc.)
   * Change the time widget format (e.g. 24-hour, include AM/PM, put a gap between the time and AM/PM, etc.)
   * Change the percent at which your battery widget will change color to signify low power
+  * Change the specified messages for the power status widget to display for different states
   * Change the layout of your tbar with intuitive markup (e.g. spread it over multiple lines, add decorations and extra text, etc.)

 ## Install